The City is committed to addressing resident and business flooding concerns. To figure out what study area you reside in, click here.

 - October 16, 2018

-October 16, 2018: The City has been making significant progress on Stormwater Solutions.
-For the latest information, please check out the page associated with your study area.
-If you need help figuring out which study area you live in, please click on the Find Your Study Area button below.
+The City has made significant progress on Stormwater Solutions.
+For the latest information, please check out your study area.
+If you need help figuring out which study area you live in, please click on the Find Your Study Area.

-February 12, 2018: City Staff is meeting again with some of the areas to review information that has been gathered and discuss potential flood mitigation projects.
-Based on those meetings, each study area page has been updated with information from the meetings that is specific to that area.
+City Staff met to review information that has been gathered and discuss potential flood mitigation projects.
+Based on those meetings, each study area page has been updated with specific information.

-November 14, 2017 - Governor Rauner announced the U.S. Small Business Administration (SBA) approved the state’s request for assistance to help people and businesses in northeastern Illinois recover from severe storms and floods that occurred between July 11, 2017 - July 27, 2017.
+Governor Rauner announced the U.S. Small Business Administration (SBA) approved the state’s request to assist people and businesses, in Northeastern Illinois, as they recover from the severe storms and floods that occurred between July 11, 2017 - July 27, 2017.
 The SBA’s website provides facts about the disaster loan program as well as application deadlines.
 For more information, click on the SBA Fact Sheet or eligible locations near you.

-September 1, 2017 Watershed Permits Process Enhancements – Many of the residents during the Open Houses voiced concerns about allowing additional home improvements or new homes in their neighborhoods.
-The concern being that additional impervious coverage appears to exacerbate the flooding that the existing homes experience during severe rain events.
-Staff has researched City ordinances and is identifying ways to improve current permit practices and engineering requirements.
-In addition, staff is researching how other communities with established neighborhoods built without stormwater conveyance systems permit additional impervious area.
+During the Open Houses, many residents voiced concerns about additional home improvements and/or new homes in their neighborhoods.
+The residents' argued that additional impervious coverage appears to exacerbate flooding that existing homes experience throughout severe rain events.
+Staff has researched City ordinances, and we are identifying ways to improve the current permit practices and engineer requirements.
+In addition, staff members are researching how other communities, built without stormwater conveyance systems, permit additional impervious area.

-Please check back often as the webpages are continually updated.
+*Please check back often as we continue to update the Stormwater Solutions page.